elalecs/laravel-documenter/CONTRIBUTING.md

 - Write clear, self-documenting code
 - Include comprehensive DocBlocks for all classes and methods
 - Write unit tests for new functionality
+- When working with PHP-Parser, follow their conventions for node traversal and manipulation

 ## Testing